Lemon Blueberry Cookies baked to perfection with an ooey-gooey cream cheese-filled center!

 - 3 Tbsp. lemon juice

-Preheat oven to 350 degrees F. Line 2 baking sheets with parchment paper and set aside.
+- Preheat oven to 350° F. Line 2 baking sheets with parchment paper and set aside.

-In the Kitchen Aid, cream together the butter and sugar until it is light a fluffy.
+- In a stand mixer using the paddle attachment, cream together the butter and sugar until it is light a fluffy.
 Blend in lemon juice, lemon zest and 2 eggs.

-In a medium bowl, whisk together the baking soda, baking powder, salt, flax seed, oats, and flour.
-Then mix in wet ingredients from the mixer bowl until combined.
+- In a medium bowl, whisk together the baking soda, baking powder, salt, flax seed, oats, and flour.
+Then fold in the wet ingredients from the mixer bowl until combined.